LOCATION FILE

 Overview

-From the observation decks, the Sprawl โ€” the planet-spanning megacity that seemed infinite from inside โ€” is a bright smear on a dark coastline.
+From the observation decks, the Sprawl โ€” the city that seemed infinite from inside โ€” is a bright smear on a dark coastline.
 Everyone who arrives has that moment.
 The station gives you one free look at how small your world actually was.
 After that, it charges for everything.

 Atmosphere